chipzx92/DataEngineeringI320/docs/presentations/sql/grouping/index.md

 Exercises
 1. What are the band names and ticket sales revenue for the top 10 bands?
-2. How many tickets were sold at each performance? (select band name, ticket sales revenue, and # of tickets)
+2. What was the average ticket price per performance for the top 5 bands? (select band name, ticket sales revenue, and average ticket price)
-3. How many times did those top 5 bands perform? (select the band name, ticket sales revenue and # of performances)
+3. How many tickets were sold at each performance? (select band name, ticket sales revenue, avg ticket price, and # of tickets)
-4. What was the average ticket price per performance for the top 5 bands? (select all the columns plus average ticket price)
+4. How many times did those top 5 bands perform? (select the band name, ticket sales revenue, avg ticket price, # of tickets and # of performances)
 5. What was the average revenue per performance for the top 5 bands (select all the columns plus average revenue per performance)
 6. What was the average revenue per performance per venue for the top 5 bands?